-TBR partnered with the State Collaborative on Reforming Education to develop and release a brief entitled “Educating the Workforce of Tomorrow: Postsecondary And Career Readiness In Tennessee.”
+The Roundtable partnered with the State Collaborative on Reforming Education to develop and release a brief entitled “Educating the Workforce of Tomorrow: Postsecondary And Career Readiness In Tennessee.”
 Intended as an informational resource for policy-makers, candidates, and advocates in business, education and communities, the brief summarizes Tennessee’s current state-, regional- and local-level responses to our state’s readiness challenges.

 Educating the Workforce of Tomorrow: Action Items

 Building on the full report, this one-pager lists what regional and local leaders and employers can do to start building Tennessee's workforce.
 Click the link above to find out what steps you can take today to start developing your talent pipeline.